AbrictoSecurity/ASCSRA/README.md

 1. In SES:
     1. Make sure both the sender and the recipient's email addresses are validated.
 1. Run `aws configure` to specify the region as `us-east-1` or the appropriate region, other fields can be left as "None".
-1. Launch the docker containers with: `docker-compose -f ~/ASCSRA/docker-compose.yml up -d`
+1. Launch the docker containers with: `sudo docker-compose -f ~/ASCSRA/docker-compose.yml up -d`

 ## Wishlist (Please, submit pull requests)